bradparker/miso-style/README.md

 # Miso Styling Experiment

 *N.B.* at this point this is for my own curiousity and learning.
-The api ... is a little weird and will change :).

 CSS in JS in the style of Fela and Aphrodite, but in Haskell and specifically for the Miso framework.